Skip Navigation

 • Visit New Family Physicians in Halton Region accepting patients.
 To view a list of doctor’s in Halton accepting new patients.

 Please note: School-based immunizations are also available from your family doctor for free.
-These vaccines will have to be ordered for your child, so please contact your primary healthcare provider if you are interested in this option.
+These vaccines may need to be ordered for your child, so please contact your primary healthcare provider if you are interested in this option.

 School Immunization Clinics